-An extract from the ‘Report upon the state of the hospitals of the British Army in the Crimea and Scutari’ (WO 33/1)
+An extract from the ‘Report upon the state of the hospitals of the British Army in the Crimea and Scutari’ 1855, Catalogue ref: WO 33/1

-- What do you think are the differences between nurses in Florence Nightingale’s time and now?
+- What do you think are the main differences between nurses in Florence Nightingale’s time and today?

 - Why do you think this report was written?